 2. OTA Glitch

 Sometimes Online Travel Agencies (OTA) can be the cause of an error fare.
 The unintentional discounted tickets are usually the consequence of a missing fuel surcharge, however, it is not necessarily “dumped” with the inclusion of another airline on the ticket.
 A glitch on the OTA systems can simply cause this to occur with very little understanding why.
-This error fare from Washington to Istanbul is a good example of an OTA glitch.
+This error fare from Colombo, Sri Lanka to New York, USA is a good example of an OTA glitch.

 The main indication as to whether the error fare is in fact an OTA Glitch, is if the fare cannot be replicated elsewhere.